Linuxfabrik/lfops/roles/mariadb_server/README.md

 Note that this role does NOT let you specify a particular MariaDB server version.
 It simply installs the latest available MariaDB server version from the repos configured in the system.
 If you want or need to install a specific MariaDB server version, use the [linuxfabrik.lfops.repo_mariadb](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_mariadb) beforehand.

-This role is only compatible with the following MariaDB versions:
+This role is compatible with the following MariaDB versions:

 * 10.3
 * 10.4
 * 10.5
-* 10.6 (preferred - long-term support MariaDB stable)
+* 10.6 LTS

-We will add the next long-term support release as soon as it's available (therefore currently not implementing 10.7+).
+* 10.11 LTS

 ## Mandatory Requirements